NaldoGomes0897/xtalk/README.md

 > Input for `recognize` and `recognize_stream` is PCM 16-bit mono 16 kHz raw bytes.
 You may need to do conversion by yourself.

 > [!NOTE]
-> Xtalk have default implementation for `recognize_stream` with a `MockStreamRecognizer`.
+> X-Talk have default implementation for `recognize_stream` with a `MockStreamRecognizer`.
 Therefore, no worry for your non-streaming ASR models.

 > [!NOTE]
 > You can refer to existing implementations (e.g., `src/xtalk/speech/asr/zipformer_local.py`) when building your own ASR class.
 We recommend deploying ASR as a separate service and invoking it via API calls within the ASR class, referencing the implementation of `src/xtalk/speech/asr/sherpa_onnx_asr.py`.